 Cold staking is particularly useful for large stakeholders who want to ensure maximum protection of their funds while supporting the network.

-In a way, you could think of holding your coins on Binance as adding them to a staking pool.
-However, there are no fees, and you can also enjoy all the other benefits that holding your coins on Binance brings!
+In a way, you could think of holding your coins on Binance Earn - Locked Staking as adding them to a staking pool.
+However, there are no fees, and you have over 100 different cryptocurrencies to choose from!

-Proof of Stake and staking opens up more avenues for anyone wishing to participate in the consensus and governance of blockchains.
-What’s more, it’s an utterly easy way to earn passive income by simply holding coins.
-As it’s getting increasingly easy to stake, the barriers of entry to the blockchain ecosystem are getting lower.
+Staking crypto opens up more avenues for anyone wishing to participate in the maintenance and governance of blockchains.
+What’s more, it’s an easy way to earn by simply holding digital assets.
+As it’s getting increasingly easy to stake, the barriers to entry to the blockchain ecosystem are getting lower.

 It’s worth keeping in mind, though, that staking isn’t entirely without risk.
-Locking up funds in a smart contract is prone to bugs, so it’s always important to DYOR and use high-quality wallets, such as Trust Wallet.
+Smart contracts used to lock up funds can be prone to bugs, so it’s always important to DYOR and use high-quality wallets, such as Trust Wallet.

 Be sure to check out our staking page to see which coins are supported for staking and start earning rewards today!